HWHeinze/HWHeinze/README.md

-- 👋 Hi, I’m @HWHeinze
+- 👋 Hi, I’m Hans.
-- 👀 I’m interested in Java, JavaScript, MySQL, Web development
+- 👀 I’m interested in Java, JavaScript, MySQL, web development especially.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate at the moment nothing
+- 💞️ I’m looking to collaborate at the moment nothing.
-- 📫 How to reach me per mail Hans-Werner.Heinze@t-online.de
+- 📫 You can reach me per mail Hans-Werner.Heinze@t-online.de.

+see you ...

 <!---
 HWHeinze/HWHeinze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.